Certification for MLSs

 Data Dictionary Certification

 The Data Dictionary serves as the real estate industry’s “Rosetta Stone” for data fields.
 An estimated 725+ MLS organizations and hundreds of other technology firms gather real estate data.
 But what good is it if the data cannot be shared or understood?
 The Data Dictionary ensures that each system “speaks” the same language.
 This new common standard defines real estate data fields – fields that contain the most important property listing information – and that data is presented using consistent terms and data structures.
-The RESO Data Dictionary creating a common language so the real estate information can be more easily shared and understood.
+The RESO Data Dictionary creates a common language so the real estate information can be more easily shared and understood.

 A spreadsheet (Excel file .xslx format) that lists the Data Dictionary core fields – those that must be compliant to receive RESO Certification – are located here.